carpentries-incubator/ml4bio-workshop/scripts/README.md

 If the Python environment has already been configured externally, the scripts are not required.
 Type `ml4bio` from the command line to launch the GUI.

-## Third party materials
-The icons in the `icons` directory were downloaded from http://thenounproject.com under the Creative Commons license.
-Instructions on how to give credit to the creators: [link](https://thenounproject.zendesk.com/hc/en-us/articles/200509928-How-do-I-give-creators-credit-in-my-work-)

-Add this attribution where appropriate:
-Created by sachin modgekar from Noun Project.